DecenterApps/Cryptographics/README.md

 ```

 ### To run application
+- Make sure you have solc compiler version >=0.4.23

-To deploy contracts and add automatically 20 assets:
+- To deploy contracts and add automatically 20 assets:
 - Setup .env files
 ```
 $ truffle migrate --network=kovan